-Republika Srpska restarts HPP Dabar project, tender announced for the main project1.
-November 2012. / SEE Energy News
+Republika Srpska restarts HPP Dabar project, tender announced for the main project, SEE Energy News

 Despite the rampage about the construction of hydro power plant Dabar in recent months, which is the the first HPP within the Gornji horizonti project, it seems that the realization has not come to a stop.
 Today a public invitation has been published for creating the technical documentation for the main project of the hydro power plant with supervision over the exploration activities.
 This is a contract worth approximately 3MEUR.